chentobiana/task-manager/README.md

 # Task Manager

 ## Overview
-This project is a Task Manager that allows users to efficiently manage a list of tasks, including adding, updating, deleting, and filtering tasks.
+This project is a Task Manager that allows users to efficiently manage a list of tasks, including adding, updating, deleting, and filtering tasks.<br />
-The solution contains a Frontend built with React using Vite and Antd, a Backend built with Express (Node.js) and a Mongo Database.
+The solution features a Frontend developed with React using Vite and Ant Design, a Backend powered by Express (Node.js), and a MongoDB database.

+## Architecture Diagram
 ![Architecture Diagram](frontend/images/diagram-resized.png)

 ## Technologies Used